Philadelphia High School Baseball

 SJ Prep 5, O'Hara 1: Senior lefthander Colin Scanlon owned a perfect game through six innings.
 Isaiah Hammond opened the seventh by beating out a grounder to short for a single.
 Scanlon finished with a three-hitter (RBI to Jim White), seven strikeouts and no walks.
 Evan Matthews, Brandon Sanders and Greg Martin stroked two hits apiece for the Prep and Sanders posted one RBI.

 Wood 2, La Salle 1: The winning run scored in the sixth on an error, one of three committed by the host Explorers in that decisive frame.
 Jack Colyar pitched six innings and Kody Cracknell notched a three-batter save.
-The other runs scored in the third on a single by Wood's Mike Ferrera and a homer to dead left by Andrew Cossetti.
+The other runs scored in the third on a single by Wood's Mike Ferrara and a homer to dead left by Andrew Cossetti.

 Ryan 6, Carroll 3 (9 inn.): The Raiders loaded the bases in the visiting ninth as Dom Young doubled, Dave Delvecchio created first and third with a single and Brian Yost was issued an intentional walk.
 Andrew Costello got one run home off a fielder's choice and Pat Kajder followed with a two-run double.
 Yost, Young, Pete Comas and Nick Glebocki bagged two hits apiece.
 Reliever Brennan Hatala allowed one hit over two innings to get the win.
 Jason Keen pitched the first seven.
 Carroll forced extras as Max Hitman lofted a sac fly in the seventh.

 Neumann-Goretti 3, Judge 2 (9 inn.): The Saints avoided elimination with two in the home seventh, then won it in the ninth on Aidan Baur's bomb of a walkoff single.
-That hit followed Adam Jaep's single and a hit/error combo off George Masciulli's bunt.
+That hit followed Adam Jaep's single and a hit/error combo off George Mascuilli's bunt.
 The RBI in the seventh went to Phil Sanborn (double) and Colin Eiser (sac fly).
 Sanborn permitted five hits over 6.1 innings.
-Joe Messina (2.0) and Masciulli (2.2) were stingy in relief.
+Joe Messina (2.0) and Mascuilli (2.2) were stingy in relief.